MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > - [!INCLUDE[cc_preview_features_expect_changes](../includes/cc-preview-features-expect-changes.md)]
 > - [!INCLUDE[cc_preview_features_no_MS_support](../includes/cc-preview-features-no-ms-support.md)]

-## How to best utilise this manual
+## How to best utilize this manual

 All product sections are accessed through their corresponding tab names in the left-side menu of the app as shown below: